THE PARLOR

 Marketing Tool Kit:

-Along with digital marketing assets including social media templates and email banners, all built from the same visual system so nothing drifts.
+• Digital Marketing Templates for ads, social media, and email marketing, all built from the same visual system, so nothing drifts.

 Ornate, baroque vintage-style rectangular frame with intricate, swirling floral and leaf patterns in each corner and along the edges, leaving a blank center for text or an image.
 The design is elegant and decorative.